 Located on the Santa Fe River, River Rise Preserve State Park offers primitive equestrian camping, fishing, and 34 miles of multi-use trails through 18 different natural communities.
 As of 7 December 2012 equestrians (both day riders and also primitive campers to the Horse Barn Area) who wish to pay for admission to River Rise Preserve SP with a credit card may do so without first registering at the O'Leno SP Ranger Station and by calling that phone number (386-454-1853).
 Those equestrians who choose to pay with a check or cash would still need to first go to the O'Leno SP Ranger Station before entering River Rise Preserve SP.

 By 1 January 2013 we also intend to begin taking reservations (for up to 60 days ahead of arrival) for primitive equestrian camping at the River Rise Horse Barn area for up to 40 rigs nightly.

 Ticks and other nuisance insects are prevalent in the outdoors and also at River Rise Preserve SP because of our healthy deer population.
 We sell tick repellant at the O'Leno Ranger Station for your protection but please be aware that it is not for application directly to skin, only upon clothing or other material.

-Please keep in mind that during the Hurricane/Tropical Storm season, flooding of this park east of US 441 is possible resulting in trails being closed as the swollen Upper Santa Fe River flows overland through the park from the Sink at O'Leno State Park to the Rise and out into the Lower Santa Fe River above High Springs, Florida.
+Please keep in mind that during the Hurricane/Tropical Storm season or heavy rains, flooding of this park east of US 441 is possible resulting in trails being closed as the swollen Upper Santa Fe River flows overland through the park from the Sink at O'Leno State Park to the Rise and out into the Lower Santa Fe River above High Springs, Florida.
 Please monitor storm patterns in this area and check with the O'Leno Ranger Station at 386-454-1853 for current conditions during this season.